Tu-Th 12:30 - 1:15 pm

 FCC V. Pacifica Foundation, 438 U.S. 726 (1978)--George Carlin's Seven dirty words you can't say on TV

 Held: That Section 326 of the Telecommunications Act, which prohibits the FCC from censoring broadcasts over radio or television, does not limit the FCC's authority to sanction radio or television stations broadcasting material that is obscene, indecent, or profane.

 Questions to consider: The Telecommunications Act covers radio and television broadcasts, but it does not cover cable or satellite transmission, both newer technologies than over-the-air transmission.
 The air waves are federally licensed, on the assumption that the federal government controls the airwaves and the FCC distributes broadcast channels, while cable and satellite broadcasting uses private means of transmission.
 Is Pacifica rendered moot by the prevalence of new radio and TV technology?
 No one questions the need to protect children from inadvertently accessing inappropriate programming, but where does the responsibility for such protection lie?
 What about internet censorship, or rules covering inappropriate cell phone messaging?

 Is the alternative to FCC oversight industry self-regulation?
-Here's an example of what happened when the movie industry imposed a censorship code on itself: The Hays Code
+The Hays Code

 Slides: The First Amendment and the Press

 New York Times Company v.
 United States, 403 U.S. 713, 91 S.Ct.
 2140, 29 L.Ed.2d.
 822 (1971)